-Stretching along South Africa's scenic east coast from Mossel Bay to Storms River, the Garden Route offers 125 miles/ 200 kilometers of adventure hotspots, quaint seaside towns and mesmerising ocean views.
-Go golfing in George, discover untouched beaches in Wilderness, sample fresh oysters in Knysna or keep an eye out for whales in Plettenberg Bay.
+- Garden Route - Stretching along South Africa's scenic east coast from Mossel Bay to Storms River, the Garden Route offers 125 miles/ 200 kilometers of adventure hotspots, quaint seaside towns, and mesmerizing ocean views.
+Go golfing in George, discover untouched beaches in Wilderness, sample fresh oysters in Knysna, or keep an eye out for whales in Plettenberg Bay.

-The Drakensberg Mountains constitute the country's highest mountain range, and one of the most beautiful places in South Africa.
-Stretching for 620 miles/1,000 kilometers, the mountains offer endless opportunities for outdoor activities including hiking, birdwatching, horse-riding and rock climbing.
+- Drakensberg Mountains - The Drakensberg Mountains constitute the country's highest mountain range and one of the most beautiful places in South Africa.
+Stretching for 620 miles/1,000 kilometers, the mountains offer endless opportunities for outdoor activities including hiking, birdwatching, horse-riding, and rock climbing.
 They are also home to the richest collection of San rock paintings on the continent.

-Most overseas visitors will enter the country through OR Tambo International Airport in Johannesburg.
+Most overseas visitors will enter the country through O.R.
+Tambo International Airport in Johannesburg.
 From there, you can catch regular connecting flights to major hubs all over the country, including Cape Town and Durban.
-Most nationalities can enter the country without a visa for up to 90 days; but it's important to check the South African Department of Home Affairs website for up-to-date information.
-Please be aware that there are specific requirement for those traveling to South Africa with children.
+Most nationalities can enter the country without a visa for up to 90 days, but it's important to check the South African Department of Home Affairs website for up-to-date information.
+Please be aware that there are specific requirements for those traveling to South Africa with children.

-There are no compulsory vaccines for travel to South Africa, unless you're visiting from a country where Yellow Fever is endemic.
+There are no compulsory vaccines for travel to South Africa unless you're visiting from a country where Yellow Fever is endemic.
 If this is the case, you will need to provide proof of Yellow Fever vaccination on arrival.
-Recommended vaccines include Hepatitis A and Typhoid, and anti-malaria prophylactics may be necessary if you're visiting these regions in the far northeast of the country.
+Recommended vaccines include Hepatitis A and Typhoid, and anti-malaria prophylactics may be necessary if you're visiting the regions in the far northeast of the country.